Commando 3 (film)

-Commando 3 is a 2019 Indian Hindi-language action thriller film directed by Aditya Datt and produced by Vipul Amrutlal Shah, Reliance Entertainment.
-The film is the sequel of Commando: A One Man Army (2013) and Commando 2: The Black Money Trail (2017).
-The third installment of Commando film series, the film features Vidyut Jammwal, Adah Sharma, and Angira Dhar in lead roles, with Gulshan Devaiah portraying the antagonist.
-Jammwal reprises his role as the commando Karan, who goes undercover with encounter specialist Bhavana Reddy for an anti-terrorist mission in London.
+Commando 3 is a 2019 Indian Hindi-language action thriller film directed by Aditya Datt and produced by Vipul Amrutlal Shah & Reliance Entertainment.
+The film is the third film of Commando franchise following Commando (2013) and Commando 2 (2017).
+It stars Vidyut Jammwal, with Gulshan Devaiah as the antagonist, alongside Adah Sharma and Angira Dhar.
+In the film, Karan goes undercover with Bhavana Reddy for an anti-terrorist mission in London.

-Principal photography for the film began in September 2018 in Bradford and York City in England.
-The film was theatrically released in India on 29 November 2019.
-A commercial success, it became the highest grossing film in the Commando film series.
+Filming commenced in September 2018 in Bradford and York City in England.
+The film was earlier planned to release in September 2019.
+It was finally released in cinemas on 29 November 2019.
+The film is the highest grossing film in the Commando film series, but was not much commercially successful due to its budget.